chipwhisp/chipwhisp/README.md

 I watched Spiderverse a few days ago, and now im suddenly obsessed.
 Full on.

-I really like Spidernoir if you couldnt tell by my Discord and Github.

 Ive actually watched it a couple times, But that was like...
 5 years ago?

 ----------